GreenStar Homes Certification Manual Version 4

 Verification

-Chain of custody documentation of wood products that are installed from tropical areas.
-A letter from the lumber supply house stating no tropical wood is being used is helpful.
+Chain-of-custody documentation of any wood products used that are from tropical areas or a letter from the lumber supplier stating no tropical wood was used.

 All ducts are fully ducted and none are panned in the joists